Silicon Forks siliconforks.comDocumentation → Debugging JavaScript

 Safari

-To view JavaScript error messages, configure Safari to display the Debug menu.
-Then select DebugShow JavaScript Console.
+To view JavaScript error messages, from the main menu, select DevelopShow Error Console.

 To write to the JavaScript console, use the console.log function: